dngulin/PlainBuffers/README.md

 - No other FlatBuffers features like JSON serialization, unions, etc

 For example see a sample [schema](Tests/Generated/Schema.pbs) and related [generated code](Tests/Generated/Schema.cs).
-Note that a `PlainBuffers.Core` library is required by generated code.
-It contains wrappers for primitive types.

 Currently project is on an early development stage and supports code generation only for the C# language.